SEAT Marbella

 The SEAT Marbella (codenamed 141A) was a badge-engineered Fiat Panda produced by SEAT from 1980 to 1986 (initially called the SEAT Panda), in the company's Landaben plant in the Spanish city of Pamplona (from February 1980 until 29 April 1983, when its production ended in that plant) and also in the Zona Franca plant in Barcelona.
 After the break in the partnership between SEAT and Fiat, the former's model was restyled and renamed SEAT Marbella.
-It received a slight restyling in 1983, with a new grille and other slight differences.
+The Marbella was the last SEAT car ever made based on a FIAT model.

 History

+The Panda entered production in Spain in 1980.
+It received a slight restyling in 1983, with a new grille and other minor differences.
 The "Marbella" badge was first used for the 1983 model year, on a luxurious version of the SEAT Panda.